bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 already used in the initial exchange, and the callback is intended for one-time-use, a new one needs to be included in order to use the callback again.

-[[ Editor's note: the net result of this is that interaction elements are really only meant to be responded to exactly once by the AS.
+[[ Editor's note: the net result of this is that interaction requests are really only meant to be responded to exactly once by the AS.
 This isn't spelled out explicitly, but could be included in {{request-interact}} and/or {{response-interact}}. ]]